 Supporting the Training of Young Scientists, Future Leaders

 PDF’s mentored fellowships, training opportunities and career development awards generate interest in Parkinson’s research and patient care among basic scientists and clinicians.
 In the longer term, this can lead many of these young scientists and clinicians to devote their talents to the study of Parkinson’s for years, even for their entire careers.
-In the current fiscal year, PDF is supporting 28 fellows with a total of $1.28 million.
+In the current fiscal year, PDF is supporting the program with $1.39 million.